Jump to the content

 If you wish to cite your dissertation as a key publication but have not yet submitted it for printing, please upload the original manuscript of your doctoral thesis.

-Before uploading, please check the accuracy of the information provided in your publication lists (complete list, list of key publications), in particular with regard to the order and completeness of the information on the authors, the titles of the publications and the publication venues.
+Before uploading, please check the accuracy of the information provided in your publication lists (complete publication list, list of key publications), in particular with regard to the order and completeness of the information on the authors, the titles of the publications and the publication venues.
 Inaccurate information could lead to the rejection of your application on formal grounds.

 No. Please only cite publications that are already in print, have been accepted for publication or have at least been submitted to a publishing house.
 Please cite submitted publications without naming the journal or publishing house on your publication list.
 In the latter case you must include the acknowledgement of receipt from the publisher; in case of publications that have been accepted, please include the letter of acceptance from the publisher.
 Any other works cited on the list will be deleted.